 On September 30th, nine days after the wedding, W.P.
 Horton made his way to the courthouse.
 Mrs. Horton was issued a summons, but court records show that she was not present at the time the case was heard.
 The divorce was granted that same day, which was very uncommon for cases of abandonment which normally required a year waiting period.

 This was perhaps because of W.P.
 Horton's standing in the community.
-The next year he was elected County Recorder and a soon he was a Justice of the Peace himself, granting a divorce for Ned and Mary Clough in 1862.
-A few conclusions can be made about Mr. and Mrs. Horton’s divorce – either it was granted quickly due to his influence and connections in Walla Walla County, it was granted quickly due to the very short duration of their marriage, or it was granted due to additional knowledge that the presiding judge may have had.
+The next year, he was elected County Recorder and soon he was a Justice of the Peace himself, granting a divorce for Ned and Mary Clough in 1862.
+A few conclusions can be made about Mr. and Mrs. Horton’s divorce— it could have been granted quickly due to his influence and connections in Walla Walla County, the very short duration of their marriage, or additional knowledge that the presiding judge may have had.

-This is not the last we hear of Mr. Horton.
-He remarried about a year later, has children, and continues on with his life, eventually ending up in Whitman County.
-Mrs. Horton is not mentioned again in either newspaper articles, marriage records, or court records and she vanishes without a trace.
+This is not the last we heard of Mr. Horton.
+He remarried about a year after his divorce, had children, and continued on with his life, eventually ending up in Whitman County.
+Mrs. Horton is not mentioned again in either newspaper articles, marriage records, or court records, and she vanishes without a trace.